-In a city simply brimming with superlatives, it’s hard to quite find the right way to describe Dubai Mall to tiny children – it is simply an amazing indoor adventure wonderland!
+In a city simply brimming with superlatives, it’s hard to find the right way to describe Dubai Mall to tiny children – it is simply an amazing indoor adventure wonderland!

 Yes, it is concrete and man-made (more on heading out to the desert and the other side of Dubai here), but for most visitors, they will at some point plan to stop by and spend some time exploring in and around the Dubai Mall and the surrounding Downtown Dubai area.

-Far more than just a shopping centre, this mega 5.9 million square foot retail complex has over 1,200 outlets and 200 dining spots making it the biggest indoor venue in Dubai (excluding Dubai Airport which is over 18 million sq ft!!).
+Far more than just a shopping centre, this mega 5.9 million square foot retail complex has over 1,200 outlets and 200 dining spots, making it the biggest indoor venue in Dubai (excluding Dubai Airport, which is a staggering 18 million sq ft!!).

 So how do you keep kids entertained at Dubai Mall?
 Very easily!
 We’re sharing here all our favourite family-friendly attractions both in and around the mall + where to dine, and parts not to miss with kids.